andrew/ultimate-awesome/README.md

 - [awesome-flights](https://github.com/kevit/awesome-flights) - Curated list of flight searches :: It's no shame to fly!.
 - [awesome-maker-br](https://github.com/makers-brazil/awesome-maker-br) - Makers Brasil.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
+- [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
 - [awesome-python-machine-learning-resources](https://github.com/HanXinzi-AI/awesome-python-machine-learning-resources) - A collection of awesome machine learning and deep learning Python libraries&tools. 热门实用机器学习和深入学习Python库和工具的集合.
 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-ebooks](https://github.com/LaicZhang/awesome-ebooks) - 收录开源的经典技术书籍 PDF 文件及相关网站，持续更新中.